 In 2007, former Middle School Head, Scott Alexander, completed the final steps to make the BCD Middle School an approved International Baccalaureate Middle Years Program (IB MYP) World School.
-At the time, IB MYP schools were relatively uncommon, especially in the Boulder area.
+At the time, IB MYP schools were relatively uncommon, especially in the Boulder, Colorado area.
 While the roots of IB can be traced to Europe, today there are over 5,400 IB schools in 159 nations with over 1,200 IB schools in the United States alone.
 Thanks to the forward-thinking of Mr. Alexander, BCD was at the forefront of recognizing the strengths of the IB Program.

 The IB MYP eight core subjects of Math, Science, Individuals and Societies, Design, Language and Literature, World Language Acquisition, Arts, and Physical and Health Education all have a focus on global context.
 For example, in Physical Education, students may learn Tchoukball, an international sport developed by a Swiss biologist.
 In World Language Acquisition, students not only learn how to speak another language but also study the cultures in which the language is spoken.
 As part of Individuals and Societies class, all students participate in Model United Nations (UN) to expand their global awareness and develop empathy— essential skills for today’s diverse and interconnected world.

 The IB MYP puts great emphasis on developing analytical and critical thinkers as opposed to merely requiring the memorization of content.
 This is demonstrated daily through a myriad of class discussions, projects, and opportunities.
 Some examples include the BCD Seminar, a 3-day forum for students to read and discuss writings about morals and ethics, 8th-grade Capstone, and of course the multitude of projects students work on during Design class.